jeremyong/jeremyong.github.com/_posts/2022-08-19-exploring-shaders-with-compiler-explorer.md

 ## Active Bugs and Future Areas of Improvement

 There is an issue currently where the assembly lines emitted by `shae` for the register lifetime don't actually match the assembly emitted by `rga`.
-This is (from what I can tell) because `shae` consolidates some lines that it shouldn't (it doesn't treat `label` statements as having their own lines) so the `shae` output emitted as interspersed comments will go out-of-sync with the disassembly itself.
+This is because `shae` operates on instructions, but labels themselves don't constitute instructions.
+As a result, `shae` infers its own labels and its output emitted as interspersed comments will go out-of-sync with the disassembly itself.
 This is something that will be fixed upstream in a future RGA release.

 Also, CE doesn't yet have a mechanism to populate the user supplied options with defaults, in particular